gdinesh012/onemcp/README.md

   "limit": 5,
   "has_more": true,
   "schema_file": "/tmp/onemcp-tools-schema.json",
   "message": "Showing 5 of 21 tools.
-For complete tool list with full schemas, read: /tmp/onemcp-tools-schema.json", "tools": [
+For complete tool list with full schemas, search with filesystem tools in: /tmp/onemcp-tools-schema.json", "tools": [
     {
       "name": "playwright_browser_navigate",